k3jph/corona/disclosure-statement.md

 ---
-I am a member of the senior professional staff at the Johns Hopkins University Applied Physics Laboratory, LLC, a university-affiliated research center.
-In addition, I am an adjunct faculty member at the Central Michigan University, the Pennsylvania State University, and University of Maryland Global Campus.
+I am a member of the senior professional staff at the Johns Hopkins University Applied Physics Laboratory, LLC, a university-affiliated research center and division of the Johns Hopkins University.
+In addition, I am a member of the adjunct faculty at Central Michigan University, the City University of New York, the Pennsylvania State University, and University of Maryland Global Campus.

 In the last three years, I have received extramural research support from the Extreme Science and Engineering Discovery Environment,